liamross/psiagram/docs/introduction/core-concepts.md

   //    (MouseEvents plugin doesn't require any settings at initialization). const initializedMouseEventPlugin = new MouseEvents();

   // 2.
-Build out all of the properties to initialize the paper with.
+Build a properties object with any initial properties you want to pass
-  //    You can see the details of this in the Core section const paperProperties = {
+  //    to paper during initialization. const paperProperties = {
     attributes: { gridSize: 20 },
     height: 900,